Remuneration in SEB 2016 (SEK thousands)

 |SEB excl.
 GEC

-1) The number and composition differ somewhat during the year but on average eight members (eight) are included.
+1) The number and composition differ somewhat during the year but on average eleven members are included.

 The Group's remuneration strategy